Skaruts/Tiny-Life/README.md

  - the current state of the board can be saved and loaded.
 Reseting (pressing stop button) loads the saved state.
  - backgrond and cell colors can be changed in options (and are persistent in the non-web version)
  - added speed controls
+ - improved the drawing tools (draw with left mouse button, erase with right mouse button)

  - fixed annoying gaps that plagued flat ellipses
  - fixxed problems that plagued rect/circle proportional/centered modes